wuzhengy/TAU/libTAU_ideas.md

 * from third party bootstrap and time server
 * from community blockchain content
   * blockchain content is safer to validate true time and swarm, however it is slower than third party service.
 So we adopt a combined approach with blockchain as foundation.
+---
+Encryption
+* use receiver's public key, it is easy to encrypt all messages relaying to receiver in full UDP packet.
+* relaying nodes can sign the message use own private key, so that receiver knows who relays the messages, in which could be other mesage sender.